atrocore/docs-old/AtroDAM/asset-types.md

 ## Assign automatically ##
 If "Assign automatically" checkbox is checked, the system will check automatically, if a newly uploaded asset can receive this asset type automatically, provided the validation rules for this asset are complied with.

-When a validation rule is changed, all assets are automatically re-validated according to the updated validation rules (see photo below).
+When a validation rule is changed, all assets are automatically re-validated according to the updated validation rules.

 ![discussion-button](_assets/asset_types/asset_types2.png)